shashanktomar/nvim/docs/plugins/nvim-lspconfig.md

 This plugin provides four primary functionalities:

-- default launch commands, initialization options, and settings for each server
+- default launch commands, initialization options, and settings for each lsp server
 - a root directory resolver which attempts to detect the root of your project
 - an autocommand mapping that either launches a new language server or attempts to attach a language server to each opened buffer if it falls under a tracked project